How Does Vancouver Divide Property in Divorce?

 An experienced Vancouver property division lawyer can help ensure these factors are properly evaluated in your favor.

-Understanding how property is classified under California law is essential for a fair division:
+Understanding how property is classified under Vancouver law is essential for a fair division:

 The family home or rental properties